Modelur/docs/docs/reference/building.md

 By specifying demolition year you can define when the selected Building is expected to be demolished.
 Once demolition year is set, you can use [Development Timeline](survey/#development-timeline) option in _Survey tab_ to change timeline year and see how the development will evolve in time.

+!!! hint "Use Shift to check all checkboxes in one click"
+    When you click on one checkbox while Shift key is pressed, you will check (overload) all of the parameters of selected Building(s).

 Editing Modes of Building
 -------------------------